collabnix/dockerlabs/beginners/dockerfile/Dockerfile-add.md

 ```
 / # ls -ltr
--rw-------    1 root     root        195979 Jan  1  1970 master
+-rw-------    1 root     root     295168000 Sep 19  2007 pharosc_8.4.tar.gz
 ```

-ADD Command lets you to untar a file directly from a link or location and copy to the container.
+ADD Command lets you to add a tar directly from a link and explode to the container.